annguyenbm/2020-NHIS-MentalHealth-Analysis/README.md

 **Emails:** bn6523a@student.american.edu (Binh Minh An Nguyen); bs3654a@student.american.edu (Ben Stano); andrewe@american.edu (Andrew Erickson)

 **GitHub IDs:** annguyenbm (Binh Minh An Nguyen); bstano (Ben Stano); andrew-r-erickson (Andrew Erickson)

-## App Status

-The application currently has not yet been hosted on any public domain.
-However, users can access our application via cloning a GitHub repo and Pull request, or contact one of the three App Collaborators.

-The current version of this app is operational and ready for use.
-Please report any errors or change recommendations to the three collaborators, whose contact information is listed above.